 Alternates:

-If you are interested in having our Color Guard present the Colors at your next ceremony, parade or special event, please contact Instructor Matthew Molloy at mmolloy@seacadets.org
+If you are interested in having our Color Guard present the Colors at your next ceremony, parade or special event, please contact Ensign Matthew Molloy at mmolloy@seacadets.org

 American Legion Post 278